sylvaticus/juliatutorial/0---introduction.md

 You can include other files, without changing the current namespace, using `include("MyFile.jl")`.

 ## A bit on Plotting
-The package "Plots" can wor kon various backends.
-This are chosed running `chosenBackend()` before calling the plot function.
+The package "Plots" can work on top of various backends.
+These are chosen running `chosenBackend()` before calling the plot function.

 Some useful doc:
 * [Which backend to choose ?](https://juliaplots.github.io/backends/)
 * [Charts and attributes supported by the various backends](https://juliaplots.github.io/supported/)